stephtr/eslint-config-tonalio/README.md

 ## Changelog

+### 5.0.0

+-   Bump `@typescript-eslint` to support TypeScript v4, updated `eslint-config-airbnb-typescript` to v12

 ### 4.0.0

--   Updated eslint-config-airbnb-typescript to v9, eslint to v7 and prettier to v2
+-   Updated `eslint-config-airbnb-typescript` to v9, eslint to v7 and prettier to v2

 ### 3.0.0